AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/without-launch.md

 ## Next steps

-Now that you have learned how to use IAB TCF 2.0 with the AEP Web SDK extension, you can also choose to integrate with other Adobe solutions such as Adobe Analytics or Real-time Customer Data platform.
+Now that you have learned how to use IAB TCF 2.0 with the Platform Web SDK extension, you can also choose to integrate with other Adobe solutions such as Adobe Analytics or Real-time Customer Data platform.
 See the [IAB Transparency & Consent Framework 2.0 overview](./overview.md) for more information.